 You will also need to have been an active member at the time of loan application, with at least five (5) monthly contributions for the last six (6) months.
 The application form will require your employer’s information, so be sure to secure the following info as well:

 - Signature of Office Head/ or Authorized Representative

 - Agency Code and Branch Code

 Once you’ve gotten all these together, you can visit the Pag-IBIG branch nearest you, and have your documents processed for approval.

-You can also apply for loan renewal later on, though it will require that you have made at least six months’ worth of payments towards your existing loan, and the outstanding balance, together with any accumulated interests, penalties and charges will be deducted from the new amount you take out.
+You can also apply for loan renewal later on, though it will require that you have made at least six months’ worth of payments towards your existing loan, and the outstanding balance, together with any accumulated interest, penalties and charges will be deducted from the new amount you take out.